Random Soundtracks

 If you’re looking for a music for your film or project, I can produce background scores and songs within any budget, with quick turn-around times and easy changes, and I’m almost always, as my collaborators say, “a delight to work with.”
 (When you work with a wide variety of people, over the course of 25+ years, there will be a couple, shall we say, exceptions.)

-While my signature sound is inspired by mid-’70s electronic music, conceptual music, and the soundtracks of Tangerine Dream, Philip Glass, Wendy Carlos and Brian Eno, I do have experience in guitar-driven, less free-form styles: prog-rock, punk, new wave, Gothic rock.
-I also have access to a network of talented musicians that can cover an even wider spectrum of genres.
+While I do enjoy being inspired by mid-’70s electronic music, conceptual music, and the soundtracks of Tangerine Dream, Philip Glass, Wendy Carlos and Brian Eno, I do have experience in guitar-driven, less free-form styles: prog-rock, punk, new wave, Gothic rock.
+I also have access to a network of talented musicians that can cover an even wider spectrum of genres, but I’m not doing all that in less than 10 minutes.

 Modern electronic chill.